- What’s Dutching Betting?

 The main advantage of Skrill is that major fees like depositing and withdrawal fees, especially for non-VIPs, are much lower with the exception of the currency exchange fees.
 Therefore, if you don’t expect massive volume to be VIP, Skrill may be the better choice.

 When you first register & claim your welcome bonus, many bookies require a credit/debit card deposit to be eligible for the bonus.
-Therefore, ensure you don’t use an e-wallet for applying bonus.
+Therefore, ensure you don’t use an e-wallet for applying bonuses.

 After that, usually no problems, but for those who play matched betting, suggest carefully read the T&C for each promotional offer to check if e-wallet funding can be acceptable to avoid any unpleasant surprise down the road.